 Mentoring Circles | Open Source | Poster Session | Product Management

-Women in academia are in an environment that is unique from others, and in that environment, they face a unique set of challenges.
+Women in academia are in a unique environment, and thus we face a unique set of challenges.
 The academic track provides an opportunity for people in academia to meet to discuss the recruitment, retention, and promotion of women in academia.
-It also provides a space to discuss how best to navigate academic life, promote institutional changes, and prepare for the future.
+It also provides a space to discuss how best to navigate academic life, promote institutional policy and cultural changes, and prepare for the future.

-We invite submissions in, but not limited to, the following topics:
+We invite all submissions related to academia including, the following topics:

 - Managing an academic career, from emerging to emerita: navigating various career paths (tenure track, non-tenure track, administrative track, etc.), work-life balance, mentoring students and junior colleagues, networking, getting research funding, publishing research results, finding and maintaining productive collaborations, leadership development, course development, managing large courses, developing a teaching style, finding service opportunities, life after tenure, etc.